 The plan has merit but has some minor questions that need to be answered.
 The entrepreneur(s) may schedule the oral presentation before a committee of 2-3 reviewers with the questions answered and revised plan offered at or before the oral review.

 The plan has merit and no revisions are required.
 The entrepreneur(s) may schedule an oral presentation immediately with no further revisions to the plan prior to the presentation.

 Those plans that pass the written review will schedule a 10-15 minute oral presentation.
 In no case should a presentation exceed 15 minutes.
 The presentation should contain slides that cover the same elements as required in the plan, as stated above.

-Entrepreneurs may seek mentoring assistance at all times during the process- including from the reviewing committee.
-The committee reviewing proposals typically consists of the Hinman CEOs Director, the Hillman Entrepreneurs Director and one or more additional people from Mtech or from outside the organization.
+The committee reviewing proposals consists of Mtech faculty and staff.
 The donor may join any review committee and provide input for all proposals.

 The Impact Seed Fund is a grant that incorporates no required return of funds by the grant recipient.
 There are no obligations to the fund with exception of reporting on the proposed use of the funding in the application and a final written report due to the fund managers.
 Recipients will communicate with the assigned mentor on a regular basis to ensure the venture is staying on track.
 Neither Mtech nor the University will take an ownership position in the company exclusively because of this funding.